What is Data Completeness? Definition, Examples, and Best Practices

 What is data completeness?

-Data completeness is one of ten dimensions of data quality.
+Data completeness is one of ten dimensions of data quality (which also includes timeliness and data accuracy).
 Data is considered complete if it is without missing information.
 There are at least two levels here.
 First, how complete is your data model?
 Second, within the data model you’ve constructed, how complete is the data itself?